Recurrent Lorentzian Weyl spaces: Introduction

 The local equivalence problem is solved for generic non-closed recurrent Lorentzian Weyl structures in Section \ref{sect:diffinv} by showing (in Proposition \ref{Prop:invariants}) that the differential invariants are generated by the two differential invariants

 where $\psi_1, \cdots, \psi_5$ are coordinates on the space of $5$-jets of $\psi(t)$.

-Let us fix a metric $h$ satisfying \eqref{tildeg}.
-If the manifold $M$ is simply connected, then there exists a non-vanishing section $X$ of the distribution $\Ll$ from Proposition \ref{prop:distr}.
+Suppose that the manifold $M$ is simply connected.
+Let us fix a metric $h \in c$ as in Proposition~\ref{Propmetrh}.
+Since the manifold $M$ is simply connected, there exists a non-vanishing section $X$ of the distribution $\Ll$ from Proposition \ref{prop:distr}.
 Let us fix a section $X$ satisfying Note that if $h$ is not fixed, then the section $X$ is defined uniquely up to multiplication by a non-zero constant.
 In Section \ref{sec:global} we prove the following global result.

 \begin{theorem} Let $(M,c,\nabla)$ be a non-closed recurrent Lorentzian Weyl structure and $\dim M=n+2\geq 4$.
 Suppose that the manifold $M$ is simply connected.
-Fix a metric $h$.
+Fix a metric $h \in c$ as in Proposition~\ref{Propmetrh}.
 Suppose that the vector field $X$ is complete.
 Then the manifold $M$ is diffeomorphic to the product

-where $N$ is the integral manifold of the $\nabla$-parallel distribution orthogonal to $X$.
+where $N$ is an integral manifold of the $\nabla$-parallel distribution orthogonal to $X$.
 The distribution $p^\bot$ on $N$ orthogonal to the $\nabla$-parallel isotropic vector field $p$ is involutive.
 The corresponding codimension-one foliation ${\mathcal F}$ on $N$ admits a transversal projective structure.
 There is a foliated atlas on $N$ such that to each chart $U$ with coordinates $v,x^1,\dots ,x^{n-1}, u$, where $u$ is the transversal coordinate, corresponds a regular function $\psi\in C^\infty(\Real)$ such that on $\Real\times U$, $h$ and $\omega_h$ are as in Theorem \ref{ThFinalLocal}.
 Given two such charts $U_1$ and $U_2$ with non-trivial intersection, the transverse coordinates are transposed as and the corresponding functions satisfy

 \end{theorem}